1968–69 Kentucky Colonels season

 The 1968–69 Kentucky Colonels season was the second season of the Colonels in the American Basketball Association.
-Penny Ann Early became the first female player in the history of professional basketball, playing very briefly on November 27, 1968.
+Penny Ann Early became the first female player in the history of professional basketball, playing very briefly (literally one inbound pass by Early before the Colonels called a timeout) on November 27, 1968.

 In the Eastern Division Semifinals, they lost to the Indiana Pacers 4 games to 3.